Anna Russell Jones: Praisesong for a Pioneering Spirit

 Shakespeare, dance and world music!
 It’s a play, within a documentary, within a film.
 A theater company rehearses MACBETH.
 A film crew documents their every move.
 The drama of the play intertwines with the drama of the making of the film.
 It’s unlike any version of MACBETH you have ever seen.
 Screened at the Museum of the Moving Image, the African Diaspora Film Festival Tour, and MARFICI Argentina.
-For more information on the making of this film and how to purchase an educational DVD for classroom use please go to http://tangomacbeth.com/.
-Individual downloads at available at http://tangomacbeth.vhx.tv/.
+Watch on kweliTV in June 2021!

 The Elkins Estate: A Jewel for Everyone